giuliop/AlgoPlonk/README.md

 	assignment.B = 4
 	assignment.C = 5
 ```
-A bit of housekeeping now, specify where to put the automatically generated files and how to call them.
+A bit of housekeeping now, we specify where to put the automatically generated files and how to call them.

 AlgoPlonk will generate these files later on:
 * generated/BasicVerifier.py (the smart contract verifier)